-In August, 2018, Arizona State University's (ASU) Biocollections and Biodiversity Knowledge Integration Center were selected by the National Ecological Observatory Network (NEON) leadership to be the NEON Biorepository, potentially for the full 30-year duration of the project as presently designed.
+In August 2018, Arizona State University's (ASU) Biocollections and Biodiversity Knowledge Integration Center were selected by the National Ecological Observatory Network (NEON) leadership to be the NEON Biorepository, potentially for the full 30-year duration of the project as presently designed.

 Latest NEON release on the Biorepository: https://www.neonscience.org/observatory/observatory-blog/check-it-out-neon-biorepository-open-business

-- First, the >100,000 samples of 40-45 types that we are receiving on an annual basis are directly tied to the research design and purpose of the project, i.e., to facilitate long-term ecological monitoring/forecasting on a continental scale.
+- First, the >100,000 samples per year of 40-45 types that we are receiving are directly tied to the research design and purpose of the project, i.e., to facilitate long-term ecological monitoring/forecasting on a continental scale.
 Therefore, the available specimens will be representative of populations and communities in the field and associated with high-resolution environmental data.

-From page 11, an example of several sections in this program solicitation that encourage or prioritize the use of NEON Biorepository samples (context: specific review criteria): "The proposal makes substantive use of NEON data or resources, i.e. rely on data and/or samples collected by NEON, colocate field sites at NEON sites, and/or develop tools that will explicitly enhance the processing, use, and/or analysis of NEON data or collections within the context of Macrosystems Biology research questions".
+One corollary of the latter point is that the National Science Foundation (NSF) - which ultimately funds NEON through an arrangement with the contractor Battelle - has placed special emphasis on funding proposals that use NEON data.
+For example, the "Macrosystems Biology and NEON-Enabled Science (MSB-NES)" program solicitation encourages or prioritizes the use of NEON Biorepository samples (context: specific review criteria): "The proposal makes substantive use of NEON data or resources, i.e. rely on data and/or samples collected by NEON, colocate field sites at NEON sites, and/or develop tools that will explicitly enhance the processing, use, and/or analysis of NEON data or collections within the context of Macrosystems Biology research questions".

 In other words, the NEON Biorepository's constellation of samples is unique, and the urgent mandate and parallel allocation of NSF research funds to use the samples is also somewhat unusual.